cpfaff/Open-Science-Thesis/README.md

 \listoftables
 ```

-Additionally there is a convenient replacement that creates all these tables
+Additionally the Open-Science-Thesis provides a convenient replacement for
+these commands which creates all these tables for you using a single command.
-for you.
-This convenient alternative will also create a list of revision notes
+This convenient alternative also creates a list of revision notes when the
-when the document is compiled in revision mode (see below).
+document is compiled in revision mode (see below).

 ```latex
 \makeallcontenttables
 % alias: \printallcontenttables
 ```

-- fancy main tocs
+- Nice styled table of contents

 ![fancytoc](https://raw.github.com/wiki/cpfaff/Open-Science-Thesis/figures/toc_fancy_blue.png)